Gas meters and electricity meters - what you need to know

 In the past you had to go to a shop to charge (add credit) to your card or key, or to buy tokens.
 You then inserted your charging device into the front of your prepayment meter.

 Many energy companies now allow you to top-up remotely, via their website, app, or over the phone.
 This makes pay-as-you-go energy much more convenient than previously.

 The display window on the front of a standard pay-as-you-go meter can show a range of information including:

 - Any fixed charge the energy supplier charges

 - Any outstanding debt

 - Emergency credit.

-Smart meters enable energy suppliers to remotely record how much electricity and gas you're using - doing away with the need for estimated bills and meter readings.
-The government is rolling out smart meters nationally between 2016 and 2020.
+Smart meters enable energy suppliers to remotely record how much electricity and gas you're using – doing away with the need for estimated bills and meter readings.
+The government is rolling out smart meters nationally by the end of 2020.

 Smart meters acting dumb

 Sometimes smart meters can’t send automatic readings back to your supplier and start acting 'dumb'.
 This was the joint most-experienced problem by Which? members with smart meters when we surveyed them in November 2017.